High Performance and Research Computing Services

 HPC Cluster Operation

-Baylor University provides a centralized, High-Performance Computing (HPC) Cluster, named Kodiak, for all Baylor researchers and their associated collaborators.
-Kodiak’s computing resources, including condominium systems, consist of 100 compute nodes, seven GPU nodes, one large-memory system, and 2.5PB of multi-tiered storage.
+Baylor University provides a centralized, High-Performance Computing (HPC) Cluster named Kodiak, for all Baylor researchers and their associated collaborators.
+Kodiak’s computing resources consist of community compute nodes, community GPU nodes, condominium nodes, and 2.5PB of multi-tiered storage.

 You will need an account to use Kodiak.
 Kodiak accounts are available to Baylor faculty, graduate and undergraduate students.
-To request an account, contact research_technology@baylor.edu.
-Accounts are also available to external researchers who are collaborating with Baylor faculty.
+To request a Kodiak account, complete a Kodiak Account and Network Access Request form by selecting this link.

 Research Technology Hub